Visiting Hollywood South – Louisiana’s Film Trail

 Experience: Laugh through tears (Truvy's [Dolly Parton] "favorite emotion") as you enjoy a weekend staying in the actual 1830s, six-bedroom, six-and-a-half bath Steel Magnolia House.
 The bed and breakfast is where much of the movie was filmed.

 Scene: Louis (Brad Pitt), an unwilling vampire, decides he's had enough of his so-called life and takes a torch to his sprawling manor, setting the curtains ablaze, which really ticks off the aristocratic vampire Lestat (Tom Cruise), who was rather fond of the place.

 Experience: Louis' homeplace was filmed at Oak Alley Plantation in Vacherie.
 Take a tour and see the restored, antebellum, Greek Revival mansion—sans flames—plus spots where the graveyard scenes were filmed.
 Decide for yourself if it's a fitting estate for a vampire.

 Easy Rider (1969)

 Scene: On a break from their iconic, cross-country road trip, Wyatt (Peter Fonda) and Billy (Dennis Hopper), along with a couple of bleary-eyed prostitutes, drop acid in an ancient cemetery, prompting them to get dazed, philosophical and naked.

-Experience: Don’t drop acid or get naked, but do get philosophical while wandering around the famous, above-ground St. Louis Cemetery No. 1 in New Orleans, where the scene took place.
-Specifically, seek out the massive, queen-like sculpture set into the “Italia” gravesite where, like Wyatt, you can imagine yourself talking to dead relatives.
-Several tour companies offer cemetery tours.
+Experience: Don't drop acid or get naked, but do get philosophical while wandering around the famous, above-ground St. Louis Cemetery No. 1 in New Orleans, where the scene took place.
+Specifically, seek out the massive, queen-like sculpture set into the "Italia" gravesite where, like Wyatt, you can imagine yourself talking to dead relatives.
+Several tour companies offer tours in the area.